asatukorala/lyric-app/README.md

 Displaying the lyrics in a line by line way was very challenging.
 I tried using regular expressions for a long time which was not doing anything.
 I eventually found the solution in CSS.

+CORS error.

 # :persevere: Lessons learnt
+Begun work on the CSS earlier.

 # :white_check_mark: Future features
 - Use the Spotify API to display a Spotify embed of the song.
+- Get and display the artist and song title when user searches by phrase.
+- Catch the TypeError and throw an exception.
+- Fix it getting broken after using it for a while.
+- Fix artist and song title displaying as a lyric heading when it isn't a result.